beejjorgensen/bgpython/src/bgpython_chapter_02_whatis.md

 There's a [fl[great scene in the movie Apollo 13|https://www.youtube.com/watch?v=ry55--J4_VQ]] [ix[Apollo 13]] that I
 love.
-The CO~2~ scrubbers on the command module are spent, and the team wants to use the scribbers from the lunar module to replace them.
+The CO~2~ scrubbers on the command module are spent, and the team wants to use the scrubbers from the lunar module to replace them.
 But the former are round, and the latter are square and won't fit.
 Of course, the spacecraft has limited resources to repair it---just miscellaneous stuff on board that was meant for the mission.